sebhb/appsuite/README.md

   - Use [Multiple](https://documentation.open-xchange.com/components/middleware/http/8/index.html#!Multiple) Calls to combine several smaller calls
 - Uploading Files
   - Chunked upload for larger files
-  - Upload hierarchies (not only to Drive root)
 - Cross Platform workaround for ListFormatter on Linux currently only supports Locale en for lists

 ### Cross Compiling on a Mac for Linux